moogway82/JamSoftElectronULA/README.md

 make progpi
 ```

-See the 'progpi:' section of the [Makefile](Software/Makefile) for the commands that are run to do the programming if you want to do that with just the bitstream file manually.
+See the `progpi:` section of the [Makefile](Software/Makefile) for the commands that are run to do the programming if you want to do that with just the bitstream file manually.

 ### On Mac OS X: